mehmet520/my-first-repo/README.md

 # my-first-repo
-Practice acount for learning Git on Coursera Course
+Practice acount for learning Git on Coursera

-# my-first-repo
-Practice acount for learning Git.
-Git Course Demo